 Working group meetings continued throughout 2017.
 As a starting point, the group collaborated on a statement of SRMBI principles and strategic objectives that has been dubbed the “Quest.”
 (Download a copy here: Quest – SRMBI)

 Effective January, 2018, the working group features (in alphabetical order by first name) Bruce Hegerat, Don Brown, Eric (Hum) Anderson, Jeff Bateman, Koshin Sifu Moonfist, Mark Ziegler, Michael Tacon, Phil Rossner and Troi Leonard.
-New recruits are most welcome; please email Transition Sooke with your interest.
+New recruits are welcome; please email Transition Sooke with your interest.

 We recognize our shared humanity and our shared homeland, the planet earth.
 Together we promote understanding, acceptance and common ethical and moral values to develop the Sooke region community as a haven of peace, wellbeing and caring for each other and our physical environment.

 As a Multi-Belief Initiative, we recognize that we have diverse views of reality.
 While we do not attempt to reconcile these differing views, we explore commonalities and seek to eliminate prejudicial views held by others who differ from us in any way.